Admission to the Respiratory Care program requires successful completion of a year of prerequisite coursework prior to admission into the program.

 Students become certified or recertified in professional life support classes such as Basic Life Support, Advanced Cardiac Life Support, Neonatal Life Support, and Pediatric Life Support.
 Clinical simulations and other credentialing exam preparation included.

 Degree Completion Program in Respiratory Care

-Oregon Tech also makes available the Bachelor of Science degree in Respiratory Care for individuals who have passed the Registered Respiratory Therapist (RRT) examination and wish to pursue the bachelor's degree.
-Each prospective student's academic credits will be evaluated to determine acceptability of the non-professional coursework and the sequencing of the professional courses.
+Oregon Tech also offers the Bachelor of Science degree in Respiratory Care for individuals who have passed the Registered Respiratory Therapist (RRT) examination and wish to pursue the bachelor's degree.
+If you are transferring student, your academic credits will be evaluated to determine acceptability of the non-professional coursework and the sequencing of the professional courses.
 CoARC does not accredit degree completion programs.